rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.0.txt

 .net client
 -----------
+bug fixes
+- WCF bindings specified in configuration files are no longer ignored

 enhancements
 - support for server-side consumer cancellation notifications
 - have the client present its AMQP extensions in a "capabilities"